SergeWorksIO/Portfolio/README.md

 It is a user permission-based and allows users to create, read, update, delete, and assign work orders.
 Each work order can contain a detailed description of the location, task, and photos.
 Atmosphere has two other alternative ways to create workers through the use of voice commands and QR codes.

+#### Datapoint @ CEHPro (Mar 2019 - May 2019)
+Datapoint was an application designed to help the growth of small bussinesses.